Mean Field Games of Controls with Boundary Conditions & Invariance Constraints: Dirichlet Neumann Boundary Conditions with Monotone Coupling

 \subsection{A Priori Estimates}

-In this section, we prove a priori bounds on $|u|$, $|D_xu|$, and $\Lambda_\infty(\mu)$ using the approach outlined in \cite{kobeissi2022mean}, which we adapt to account for the boundary conditions.
-This approach leverages our Lasry-Lions monotonicity assumption, which allows us to deal with $f \neq 0$ and eliminate some of the ``smallness conditions" that we required in problem 1.
+In this section, we prove a priori bounds on $|u|$, $|D_xu|$, and $\Lambda_\infty(\mu)$ using an approach similar to that found in \cite{kobeissi2022mean}, which we adapt to account for the boundary conditions.
+This approach leverages our Lasry-Lions monotonicity assumption, allowing us to eliminate some of the ``smallness conditions" that we required in the non-monotone case.
 As before, we start with the Neumann case.

 \begin{theorem} Assume A\ref{A: LL monotonicity}-\ref{A: f, g, and m0} hold and suppose $(u,m,\mu)$ is a strong solution to \eqref{Eq: Parametrized MFGC 2}-\eqref{Eq: Parametrized Neumann 2}.
 Then there exists some $C > 0$ (depending only on the constants in the assumptions) such that $\|u\|_\infty \leq C\theta$.
 Furthermore, if $u \in C^{1,3}([0,T] \times \Omega)$, then up to a change of constants, $\|D_xu\|_\infty \leq C\theta^\frac{1}{2}$ and $\underset{t \in [0,T]}{\sup} \Lambda_\infty(\mu(t)) \leq C\theta$. \end{theorem}